 If you are billed for emergency care, you can receive reimbursement for those expenses.
 Charges for other medical treatment are billed directly to your employer’s insurance provider.
 You should not be required to pay for any medical treatment related to your workplace injury.

 However, if you see a doctor that is not pre-approved by your employer, medical benefits will not pay for those charges.
 You could request that the provider be added to the pre-approved list, but you should do that before seeking medical treatment.
 Otherwise, you could be responsible for any expenses from a non-approved physician or medical provider.

-What Happens if I Am Denied Medical Benefits?
+What Happens if I Am Denied Medical Benefits in Georgia?